 Based on available information, EPA has concluded that the proposed discharge would not ensure compliance with the requirements of 40 CFR 125.62(a) through (d).
 EPA has determined that the proposed discharge would not comply with water quality standards; would not provide for the attainment or maintenance of water quality which assures the protection and propagation of a BIP of shellfish, fish, and wildlife; and would not allow for recreational activities.
 Based on the March 1998 toxic pollutant analysis, concentrations of lead have been predicted to exceed water quality criteria at the ZID for the proposed discharge.
-Accordingly, since the Northern District STP does not provide for disinfection of its effluent, and none is proposed, EPA has determined that the proposed discharge would not meet water quality criteria for bacteria at the ZID; thus, the proposed discharge would not provide for the attainment of recreational activities.
+Further, since the Northern District STP does not provide for disinfection of its effluent, and none is proposed, EPA has determined that the proposed discharge would not meet water quality criteria for bacteria at the ZID; thus, the proposed discharge would not provide for the attainment of recreational activities.

 While it is possible that there may be other sources of pollutants discharging to Tanguisson Bay, EPA notes that under 40 CFR 125.62(f), an applicant must demonstrate compliance with water quality standards not only on the basis of the applicant's own discharge, but also taking into account the applicant's discharge in combination with pollutants from other sources.
-Although EPA recognizes that GWA has proposed to construct an extended outfall with a multiport diffuser to achieve higher dilution to assist in meeting water quality standards, EPA believes that the initial dilution for the proposed discharge based on the new outfall is not sufficient to attain water quality criteria for bacteria and may not be for lead.
+Although EPA recognizes that GWA has constructed an extended outfall with a planned multiport diffuser to achieve higher dilution to assist in meeting water quality standards, EPA believes that the initial dilution for the proposed discharge based on the new outfall is not sufficient to attain water quality criteria for bacteria and may not be for lead.
+This is based in part on GWA's statement that a dilution of 8,000 to 1 would be required to meet the criteria for bacteria and that the dilution at the new outfall is 200 to 1.
 Therefore, EPA has concluded that the applicant has not demonstrated that the proposed discharge would meet the requirements of 40 CFR 125.62(e).